kieselsteini/PiXL/README.md

 ## Video Settings

 ### pixl.color(slot[r, g, b])
-PiXL provides a 16 color palette.
+PiXL provides a 256 color palette.
 The default palette is the famous Dawnbringer 16 color palette (https://github.com/geoffb/dawnbringer-palettes).
-In the *extra* directory is the *palette.lua* which provides different also very common 16 color palettes ready to use for you.
+Color 16-255 are black by default.
+In the *extra* directory is the *palette.lua* which provides different also very common color palettes ready to use for you.

 ```lua
 pixl.color(0, 0x00, 0x00, 0x00) -- set color 0 to RGB #000000